 - Breaks and holidays

 Now you can see the real shape of your time.
 Most college students have two or three dead weeks per semester where GRE prep becomes nearly impossible.
-You don't fight those weeks — you accept them and redistribute.
+You don't fight those weeks.
+You accept them and redistribute.

 A realistic 3-month college schedule looks like this: